LookinLabs/GoBlitz/README.md

 # Go Web App Skeleton

-Go Web App Skeleton is a boilerplate for building web applications in Golang.
-It is built using the Gin Gonic framework and PostgreSQL as the database.
-It also includes a Dockerfile for containerization.
-The project is structured in a way that it is easy to add new features and scale the application.
+The Go Web App Skeleton is a boilerplate for building web applications in Golang, designed to mainly run on containers but can also be set up in a VM.
+The project is structured in a way that makes it easy to add new business logic features.
+Its architecture is similar to layered architecture with some MVC components meshed in.

 Feel free to fork the project and use it as a starting point for your next web application.